winitzki/scall/tutorial/programming_dhall.md

 The number of iterations must be specified in advance, given as the first argument of `Natural/fold`.

 Also, `Natural/fold` cannot stop early: it will always carry out the specified number of iterations.
+(Implementations of Dhall may optimize `Natural/fold` so that iterations stop when the result stops changing.)

 When the exact number of iterations is not known in advance, one must estimate that number from above and design the algorithm to allow it to run more iterations than necessary without changing the result.
-(Implementations of Dhall may optimize `Natural/fold` so that iterations stop when the result stops changing.)
+We will now see examples of this.

 ### Integer division